|Pilot Captain Lyman H. Eddy (WIA, survived)

-On January 5, 1943 USS Grayback (SS-208) was alerted rescue them.
+On January 5, 1943 USS Grayback (SS-208) was alerted to rescue the survivors.
 Spotting the survivors, the submarine landed two men to

-link up with them, then submerged until dark.
+link up with the crew, then submerged until dark.
 As night fell, Grayback surfaced offshore and by coded light signals directed the small boat "home safe" to the submarine.
-For this action skipper Edward C. Stephan received the Navy Cross as well as a Silver Star from the U. S. Army.
-The sub continued to patrol then returned to Brisbane on February 23, 1942 and the crew were returned to duty.
+For this action, skipper Edward C. Stephan earned the Navy Cross as well as a Silver Star from the U. S. Army.
+The submarine continued to patrol then returned to Brisbane on February 23, 1942 and the B-26 crew were returned to duty.